soravux/scoop/doc/usage.rst

 Argument            Meaning
 ================    =================================
 -m scoop            **Mandatory** Uses SCOOP to run program.
 --hosts [...]
-List of hosts to launcher workers on.
+List of hosts to launch workers on.
 -vv                 Double verbosity flag
 -n 16               Launch 16 workers
 your_program.py     The program to be launched